darktable-org/dtdocs/content/darkroom/pixelpipe/the-pixelpipe-and-module-order.md

 ## scene-referred workflow

-_Scene-referred_ workflow (auto-apply pixel workflow defaults = "scene-referred") was introduced as part of darktable 3.0.
-The module order was entirely rearranged to place the [_filmic rgb_](../../../module-reference/processing-modules/filmic-rgb.md) and [_base curve_](../../../module-reference/processing-modules/base-curve.md) tone mapping modules much later in the pixelpipe.
+_Scene-referred_ workflow was introduced as part of darktable 3.0, and is used when the "auto-apply pixel workflow defaults" preference is set to one of "scene-referred(filmic)" or, by default, "scene-referred(sigmoid)".
+The module order was entirely rearranged to place the tone mapping modules much later in the pixelpipe.
 This means that most modules now operate in _linear rgb_ space with only a few modules remaining within the non-linear _display-referred_ space.
-Within this workflow it is now recommended that the majority of image processing takes place using the modules up to and including [_filmic rgb_](../../../module-reference/processing-modules/filmic-rgb.md).
+Within this workflow it is now recommended that the majority of image processing takes place using the modules up to and including [_sigmoid_](../../../module-reference/processing-modules/sigmoid.md) or [_filmic rgb_](../../../module-reference/processing-modules/filmic-rgb.md).
 Operations in this section of the pixelpipe, being truly linear, are much more physically realistic and produce fewer artifacts.

-Selecting the scene-referred workflow enables the _v5.0_ module order and automatically enables the [_exposure_](../../../module-reference/processing-modules/exposure.md) and [_filmic rgb_](../../../module-reference/processing-modules/filmic-rgb.md) modules with some presets designed to act as a reasonable starting point for scene-referred editing.
+Selecting the scene-referred workflow enables the _v5.0_ module order and automatically enables the [_exposure_](../../../module-reference/processing-modules/exposure.md) and either [_sigmoid_](../../../module-reference/processing-modules/sigmoid.md) or [_filmic rgb_](../../../module-reference/processing-modules/filmic-rgb.md) modules with some presets designed to act as a reasonable starting point for scene-referred editing.

 # changing module order